-Pets or companion animals are part of the family.
-Making arrangements and documenting a plan for their welfare when you die or become unable to care for them gives you peace of mind.
-It is also helpful to others; to family, friends and your executors.
+Expressing your wishes as to what you would like done and documenting a plan for their welfare is helpful to family, friends and your executors.
 Make sure you let them know.

-The matter may be discussed and arranged informally among family or friends, but over time things can change.
 A will is a useful and practical way in which to leave instructions for what you would like done with your much loved pets.
 Some suggestions follow.
 In addition you can put down your wishes in supporting documents such as a Pet Profile to make it easy for others to learn about your pet.

-Making provision for pets in a will
+Make provision for your pets for after you die in your will

 What can you do through a will for your pets?